Goofy Groceries

 Goofy Groceries is a 1941 Warner Bros.
 Merrie Melodies animated short film directed by Bob Clampett.
 The short was released on March 29, 1941.
+It is notable as Clampett's first color short, as well as his first not to star Porky Pig.

-Bearing a similar premise to earlier WB shorts Speaking of the Weather and Have You Got Any Castles? but having a cast inspired by food products instead of magazines or books, the cartoon was written by Melvin Millar and produced by Leon Schlesinger.
-The animators included Vive Risto, Izzy Ellis, John Carey, Rod Scribner. and Cal Dalton.
+Bearing a similar premise to earlier WB shorts Speaking of the Weather and Have You Got Any Castles but having a cast inspired by food products instead of magazines or books, the cartoon was written by Melvin Millar and produced by Leon Schlesinger.
+The animators included Vive Risto, Izzy Ellis, John Carey, Rod Scribner, and Cal Dalton.

 Plot

 The cartoon takes place one winter night, in a grocery store whose owner has just closed the shop.
 The mascots on the labels of the food products come to life and perform various song and dance numbers.